 - You shouldn’t avoid foods

 Food is also as important as water is.
 Food also has a significant role in the hydration of your body.
-Around 20% of water intake of the body comes from the food.
-There are several foods which are rich in fibre and water content.
-You should include these foods and fruits in your regular diet in order to stay hydrated during summer season.
-Foods such as watermelon, cucumber, watermelon, muskmelon, tomato, cucumber, coconuts etc. are great source of water and other required carbohydrates and electrolytes.
+Around 20% of the water intake of the body comes from the food.
+There are several foods that are rich in fiber and water content.
+You should include these foods and fruits in your regular diet in order to stay hydrated during the summer season.
+Foods such as watermelon, cucumber, watermelon, muskmelon, tomato, cucumber, coconuts, etc. are a great source of water and other required carbohydrates and electrolytes.
 Instead of buying packaged juices, you should buy whole fruits and consume them.
 One more thing to keep in mind is that vegetable juices are more nutritious than fruit juices.

 - Your urine color tells a lot about your body

 The color of your urine tells a lot about your body as well as your body’s temperature.
 It shows if your body is hydrated or not.
 If your urine shows light lemonade color, pale or straw yellow, this means that your body is hydrated.
 In case your urine has dark yellow color like apple juice, it is due to dehydration and you need to take proper measurements to stay hydrated.
 However, the color of the body can also change if you are any medication.
 Since our body can adapt to fluid consumption, it adjusts to the concentration and amount of urine produced by our kidneys.